jdpipping/neurologic/README.md

 2. **Perform Matching**:
    - Method: Optimal matching (greedy algorithm)
+   - Distance: Propensity score (logistic regression)
+   - Caliper: 0.2 SD of logit(propensity score) - manually implemented
+     - Propensity score model fitted using logistic regression
+     - Caliper computed as 0.2 × pooled SD of logit(PS)
+     - Custom distance matrix created: absolute difference in logit(PS)
+     - Penalty (1000) added to distances > caliper (prevents matching)
+     - Custom distance matrix used in optimal matching
+   - Replacement: No replacement
    - Ratios tested: 1:1, 1:2, 1:3, 1:4, 1:5, 1:6
    - Stroke: 431 treated, 10,888 controls (25.3:1 ratio)
    - TBI: 948 treated, 6,451 controls (6.8:1 ratio)

+   **Note**: A caliper of 0.2 SD is manually implemented (MatchIt's `caliper` argument doesn't work with `method = "optimal"`).
+The caliper restricts matches to within 0.2 standard deviations of the logit of the propensity score by adding a large penalty to distances exceeding the caliper.
+This improves balance but may discard some treated units that don't have controls within the caliper.
+This is the standard recommendation for propensity score matching (Rosenbaum & Rubin, 1985).

 3. **Balance Diagnostics**:
    - Calculate Standardized Mean Differences (SMD) for all matching variables